jamiewilbraham/azure-docs/articles/cognitive-services/Translator/quickstart-dictionary.md

 In this quickstart, you'll learn how to get alternate translations for a term, and also usage examples of those alternate translations, using the Translator Text API.

-This quickstart requires an [Azure Cognitive Services account](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account) with a Translator Text resource.
+This quickstart requires an [Azure Cognitive Research Technologies account](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account) with a Translator Text resource.
 If you don't have an account, you can use the [free trial](https://azure.microsoft.com/try/cognitive-services/) to get a subscription key.

 ::: zone pivot="programming-language-csharp"